 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 Pom-poms have to be amongst the most enjoyable things in the craft world.
 They are easy to make, simple to attach to each other and can look incredibly effective.
-They can be made in so many sizes and colours.
-Here are some brilliant Christmas pom-pom crafts that you may want to try this season!
+Pom poms can be made in so many sizes and colours, and so are also perfect for Christmas pom pom decorations.
+Here are some brilliant Christmas pom-pom crafts and pom pom decoration ideas that you may want to try this season!

 - wool – I like chunky or super chunky wool – in whatever colour you choose